abhik-b/csv-microservices/Readme.md

 ### Service 3 Frontend

-- Given a task_id → return task status + results
+- Given a task_id → return task status + results ✅
-- Tasks are displayed based on filters
+- Task configuration gets uploaded from frontend ✅
 - Build the full “frontend API” users will use later.
-- Task id page is where the task type (config) is created
+  - Task id page is where the task type (config) is created ✅
+  - Tasks are displayed based on filters (admin page) ✅
+  - File Upload page & redirect to Task id page ✅

-### Service 2 revisit
+### Tests

+- CSV Processing Logic

+  - duplicates are removed
+  - missing rows are dropped
+  - columns are dropped correctly
+  - fillna works as expected

+- Task Lifecycle Tests (DB + Logic)
+  - Task starts as PENDING
+  - Task moves to PROCESSING
+  - Task moves to COMPLETED
+  - Task moves to FAILED on exception

+## Phase 2

+- handle the processing part
 - add schedulers

+## Phase 3

+- polish the project
+- prepare for interview
+- prepare a actual readme

 ### Polishing